-Each account has its own qualifying rules, however, and these rules can determine whether any of these plans are right for you.
+Each account has its own qualifying rules, which can determine whether any of these plans are right for you.

-The concept behind tax-free savings accounts and accounts that offer tax advantages is that the government wants people to save for purposes that are considered to be for the greater good, such as education, health expenses, and retirement.
+The concept behind tax-free savings accounts and accounts that offer tax advantages is that the government wants people to save for purposes that are considered to be for significant life purposes such as education, health expenses, and retirement.

 How Tax-Free Savings Accounts Work

 Many of these accounts allow taxpayers to lower their taxable income.
 Contributions might be deducted from your paycheck before taxes are calculated on the balance, or you might claim a tax deduction for the amount on your tax return.
 Some of these savings plans require that you only take the money out of the account for qualifying purposes.
 For example, if you set up an HSA to save for medical expenses, you can’t use that money to fund a family vacation.

 With some plans, the interest earned by your money while it was tucked aside is tax-free—as long as you use the funds for their assigned purpose.
 A tax-advantaged education account might allow you to withdraw the funds to pay for something other than education expenses, but you’ll pay taxes on the amount withdrawn, including the interest earned.

 It’s been argued that high-income taxpayers benefit more from these types of savings plans because they’re in a higher tax bracket.
 For example in 2022, a single individual who earns $250,000 would save 35% of each dollar earned in the highest tax bracket, while a single individual who earns only $30,000 would save just 12% of each dollar.